The 'personal digital currency' revolution begins!

 Workers don't need to get the WORK token, but do need to add other ERC20 tokens to WORK, such as their PDC tokens.
 Workers compete against each other to get holders to validate them more than they do other workers.
 If a worker gets 14% of the validations for the pay period, for example, then they would be scheduled to receive 14% of the ETH reward distribution at the end of the period (after signing for it).

-Note that you are buying from a decentralized smart contract that no one controls or can change the settings of.
+Note that you would be buying from a decentralized smart contract that no one controls or can change the settings of.
 Along with others, your ETH goes into a reward pool for workers to compete against each other by adding their tokens to WORK and getting validated.

 It is important to note that holders do not participate in WORK in order to profit, but to have the opportunity to get rewarded for doing work.
 The work that holders perform helps to maintain the health and vitality of WORK.
 If you, for example, bought $500 worth of WORK and, over the course of a few months received $3,275 worth of WORKOS and other tokens you are, in effect, getting rewarded for your own efforts (validating good workers, approving of work performed, etc.).
 Best of all, you still get to hold your tokens for as long as you'd like.
 There is no limit to the amount of rewards that workers can add, nor when they can be added.